3096/ipswitch/README.md

 ---
 ## Credit
-- plutoo for making elf2nso, used in compressing patched elf to nso
+- plutoo for making elf2nso, used in compressing patched elf to nso (ISC License)
+- Violet Inkling for the app icon art
+- OatmealDome for help in testings and feature suggestions
+- All of my preview testers on SPH/SMH

 ---
 ## Build